Ace Attorney: Legacy

 Ace Attorney is referenced in several anime shows.
 In a murder mystery arc of the 2006 anime series Haruhi Suzumiya, the show's titular character mimics Phoenix Wright during an episode.
 The 2014 anime series No Game No Life also pays homage to the game during an episode.

-In early 2021, a user on Reddit used artificial intelligence to create a bot that took selected Reddit forum arguments into short movies fashioned after Ace Attorney courtroom battles between the games' various characters.

-Later that year, the San Francisco Chronicle took note of its queer inspiration and influence: the first game inspired a great deal of fanwork featuring same-sex pairings and developers in turn took inspiration from boys' love in writing the sequels' characters.
+In early 2021, a user on Reddit created a bot which took selected Reddit forum arguments into short movies fashioned after Ace Attorney courtroom battles between the games' various characters.
+A similar bot was later created for the platform X (commonly known as Twitter).
+Later in the year, the San Francisco Chronicle noted its queer inspiration and influence: the first game inspired numerous fanwork which features same-sex pairings, and developers in turn took inspiration from yaoi (boys' love) in writing the sequels' characters.